cartesi/docs/cartesi-rollups/core-concepts/architecture.md

 - Abstraction of infrastructure: The underlying infrastructure is abstracted away, allowing you to focus on writing code without worrying about managing servers, hardware, or networking resources.

-- Flexibility in programming languages and libraries: You have flexibility in the choice of programming languages and all open-source libraries available on Linux
+- Flexibility in programming languages and libraries: You have flexibility in the choice of programming languages and all open-source libraries available on Linux.

 The Cartesi Machine is a state machine that remains idle until a new request arises.
 The concept of state, in this case, is tied to both the input requests that the Cartesi Machine receives and the execution of the RISC-V instructions that the machine follows in processing those requests.
 The Cartesi Machine handles: